A limited history of the racial profiling initiative in Des Moines, Iowa

 Des Moines Community Engages the Issue

-After a meeting in fall 2017, Iowa-CCI planned three public meetings to raise the issue of racially biased policing in Des Moines.
-The City Council was advised and invited to attend.
-These meetings were held during the summer of 2018, and several City Council members attended, as well approximately 400 members of the Des Moines community.
+After a meeting in fall 2017, Iowa-CCI planned to hold three public meetings to raise the issue of racially biased policing in Des Moines.
+The City Council was advised and three members of the City Council were invited to attend these meetings.
+These meetings were held during the summer of 2018, and three of the City Council members invited attended all three community meetings (Boesen and Mandelbaum); Bill Gray attended just the first meeting and Linda Westergaard attended the third and final meeting only.
+Also, approximately 400 members of the Des Moines community the three meetings collectively.

-Iowa-CCI showed the video of the police stop with Jared Clinton and Montray Little.
-Members of the community shared their personal stories of being racially profiled.
-Each community member attending was asked to identify the most pressing issues with the Des Moines Police as a Black person living in Des Moines.
+At one community meeting, Iowa-CCI showed the 2018 video of the police stop with Jared Clinton and Montray Little.
+Members of the community also shared their personal stories of being racially profiled.
+Each community member attending was asked to identify the most pressing issues with the Des Moines Police as a Black person living in Des Moines and what specifically needed to change.

 Ordinance Proposals and Council Response

-Following this, representatives from the NAACP submitted a copy of an ordinance based upon the draft statute that the NAACP submitted to the Iowa legislature in 2016 and had recently been adopted by University Heights.
+Following this, representatives from the NAACP submitted a copy of an ordinance based upon the draft statute that the NAACP submitted to the Iowa legislature in 2016 and had recently been adopted by University Heights, Iowa (a suburb of Iowa City, Iowa).
 This model ordinance and the sixteen points submitted with it were largely ignored by city officials in the dialogue about creating a ban on racial profiling in Des Moines.

 By March 2019, no response had been received from the city.
 Iowa-CCI organized an action for the community to attend the March City Council meeting in large numbers.
 At the end of the meeting, Council Member Connie Boesen made a motion directing the City Manager to draft an ordinance to ban racial profiling.
 A copy of that motion can be found here.